TNishimoto/b_tree_plus_alpha/README.md

 - A dynamic data structure supporting access queries on a sequence of non-negative integers
 - A dynamic wavelet tree for strings
 - A dynamic data structure supporting access queries on a permutation
+- A dynamic wavelet matrix supporting range queries on a permutation (These queries can be used as range reporting queries on points over 2D space)

 ## Download
 The source code in the **modules** directory is maintained in separate repositories.